Borgor-Chefs/CompTIA-Notes/operating systems/Windows/Windows IP Address Configuration.md

 ---
 # Windows IP Address Configuration

 Normally, when connecting to a network, your computer will attempt to reach a [[DHCP|DHCP]] server to obtain an IP address to be used on the network.
-However, when a DHCP server isn't available or there's an error of some sort, Windows will fall back to [[IP Addressing Methods#Self-Assigned|APIPA addressing]] wherein Windows will assign itself an IP in the range of 169.254.0.1 to 169.254.255.254 with a subnet mask of 255.255.0.0.
+However, when a DHCP server isn't available or there's an error of some sort, Windows will fall back to [[IP Address Assignment#Self-Assigned|APIPA addressing]] wherein Windows will assign itself an IP in the range of 169.254.0.1 to 169.254.255.254 with a subnet mask of 255.255.0.0.

 >Information about this IP address range varies for some reason, not sure why.